 Here’s a recipe for instilling doubt: insert quotation marks around words such as ‘evidence’ or ‘experts’.
 Add some paid critics of the accepted evidence.
 Celebrate their courage.
 Capitalise upon the intrinsic ambiguity of epidemiological research.
 Propel healthy skepticism towards propaganda.
 Stir.
 Season.
 Without providing truth, you have coerced the other side to question theirs.

 Maggie’s fever vanished, and her fantastical stories, too.
-Her capacity to doubt renewed, she traded one vulnerability for another – but better to harbour doubt than have none at all.Make a donation
+Her capacity to doubt renewed, she traded one vulnerability for another – but better to harbour doubt than have none at all.Support Aeon: make a one-off donation